|Duration:||2 Semesters (1 Year)|

-The Fashion Studies Certificate program incorporates the design aesthetics of fashion with the business communication skills required for any career in the fashion industry.
-Courses in both design and merchandising are structured to allow you to explore creative skills and design applications.
+The Fashion Studies certificate program incorporates the design aesthetics of fashion with the business communication skills required for any career in the fashion industry.
+Subjects in both design and merchandising are structured to allow you to explore creative skills and design applications.

 Following this two-semester certificate, you’ll be in an ideal position to make an informed decision about continuing your studies in one of the other exciting fashion programs within the School of Fashion at Seneca.

 - Support the management of a fashion organization through the effective application of computer skills and knowledge of information technology.

 - Facilitate the completion of fashion design and fashion business–related assignments by demonstrating research, visual, verbal and written communication skills, as appropriate.

 - Support the completion of tasks and the meeting of deadlines in a fashion business or fashion design environment through the application of effective time management organizational skills.

 - Create two and three–dimensional designs and media explorations.